 The phrase, know the limit, may be best recognized as a warning about driving under the influence, which can certainly have an impact on speed, but in this case we’re flipping the script and asking you to educate yourself about the speed limits that relate to your current and up and coming routes.

 Study and memorize them like you did your multiplication times tables in grade school.
 Think you know them already?
-Take note that just a few months ago (November 2018) the province lowered the speed limits on 15 sections of highway throughout BC, basing the adjustments on three-year’s worth of data regarding motor vehicle accidents (MVAs).
+Take note that in November 2018 the province lowered the speed limits on 15 sections of highway throughout BC, basing the adjustments on three-year’s worth of data regarding motor vehicle accidents (MVAs).
 The lowered limits (by 10 km/h) impacted the Sea to Sky Highway, Okanagan Connector, the Island Highway, and Highway 1.

 It’s time for a refresher on standard highway speed limits, along with variable speed limits in BC (found here) which are in place to improve driver safety during unfavourable weather conditions and road construction.